pramsey/crunchyblog/crypto/index.md

 * the plaintext password
 * a "salt" to initialize the hashing algorithm

 The "salt" is the important bit, as ensures that duplicate passwords actually generate distinct hashes, thus avoiding password hash collisions.
-Here we generate a [blowfish](https://en.wikipedia.org/wiki/Blowfish_\(cipher\)) password hash using "ilovemarge" as the plaintext.
+Here we generate a "[blowfish](https://en.wikipedia.org/wiki/Blowfish_\(cipher\))" password hash using "ilovemarge" as the plaintext password.

 ```sql
 -- bf is the blowfish cipher